nightscout/cgm-remote-monitor/README.md

   * `Time` - current time
   * `Line break` - invisible item that will move following items to the next line (by default all are showing on the same level)

-  All visible items have `Size` property which allows to customize the view even more.
+  All visible items have `Size` property which allows customizing the view even more.
 Also, all items may appear multiple times on the view.

   Apart from adding items, it is possible to customize other aspects of the views, like selecting `Color` or `Black` background.
 The first one will indicate current BG threshold (green = in range; blue = below range; yellow = above range; red = urgent below/above).
   `Show SGV age` option will make `SGV age` item appear `Always` or only if the predefined threshold is reached: `Only after threshold`.
 Breaching `SGV age threshold` will also make `Color` background turn grey and strike through `SGV`.